 A Short History of EAB in the United States

 It’s been national news since it was first detected in a suburb of Detroit, Michigan in 2002.
 Emerald ash borer is a highly invasive insect that has killed millions of trees since its accidental introduction from Asia.
-As of October 2018, EAB has been confirmed in 35 states and the Canadian provinces of Ontario, Quebec, New Brunswick, Nova Scotia and Manitoba.
+In Nebraska, it has been comfirmed in several locations in eastern parts of the state and as far west as Kearney.

 All ash species are susceptible, including white, green and black ash.
 European mountain ash and wafer ash are not affected by EAB, because despite their common names they are not true members of the ash family.
 Popular ash cultivars ‘Autumn Purple’, ‘Marshall’s Seedless’ and ‘Patmore’ are true members of the ash family and are susceptible.

 Ash trees can be identified by several unique characteristics.
 All have compound leaves, typically with 5-11 leaflets.
 Edges of the leaflets can be either toothed or smooth.
 Ash trees have an opposite branching pattern, with leaves developing opposite each other on the stem.
 Ash seeds are flat, narrow elongated ovals and develop in drooping clusters.

 Adult beetles are small, only about ½ inch long, long and slender and metallic green in color.
 They emerge from infested trees in early summer, June and July.
 Adult females lay eggs in the bark of branches or the main trunk.

 Larvae are borers and tunnel just under the bark after hatching.
 They are flat, cream-colored and legless.
 They have a brown head, and their bodies are divided into 10 segments, which are bell-shaped near the back end of the insect.
 At maturity, they reach 1½ inches in length.
 After pupating into adults, the beetles chew their way out of the tree, leaving behind a D-shaped hole.